-This list of Arctic animals includes species that live within the Arctic Circle, and also those that live in the Subarctic – the area immediately below (south of) the Arctic.
-You can click on many of the pictures to find more facts and figures about the animal.
+This list of Arctic animals includes not only species that live within the Arctic Circle, but also those that live in the subarctic (the area immediately below (i.e. south of) the Arctic).

 - View / download a FREE Arctic animals worksheet for this page here: Free Printable Worksheets.

 Arctic Animals List

-The Arctic Fox has several adaptations that enable it to live in the Arctic environment.
-The most obvious of these is its fur, which changes color from brown in the summer to white during the winter.
-This thick coat provides both camouflage and insulation.
+The Arctic Fox has several adaptations for living in the Arctic environment.
+The most obvious of these is its thick fur, which changes color from brown in the summer to white in the winter.
+The fox's coat provides both insulation and camouflage.

 - You can find out more about the Arctic fox here.